jcorporation/myGPIOd/README.md

 ## Features

-- Calls scripts on GPIO events
+- Call executables on GPIO events
-  - raising
+  - rising
   - falling
   - long press
-- Supports pull-up and pull-down bias
+- Control the pull-up and pull-down bias
+- Set the output value of gpios

 ## Build Dependencies